xiaoliangchenUCD/DeepRMSA/README.md

 K-SP-FF benchmark_NSFNET.py generates results for the KSF-FF and SP-FF algorithms

 *.m files are used for generated precalculated routing information (if you want to apply the algorithm to a new topology)

+Please contact xlichen@ucdavis.edu for any related questions or concerns.